Skool vs Udemy: Which Is Better for Learning AI in 2026?

 The short version

 Skool and Udemy solve different problems.
 A Skool community is a living group: courses plus a feed, live calls, and accountability, usually for a monthly fee (or free, with a paid upsell).
 A Udemy course is a one-time purchase you work through alone, cheap but solitary.
+Skool sells momentum; Udemy sells information.
+Which one you need depends less on the topic and more on why your last attempt to learn AI stalled.

 What Skool is good at

-Momentum and people.
-If you tend to buy courses and never finish them, the live calls and active feed of a community help you actually show up.
-Free options like the AI Automation Agency Hub (around 320k members) let you test the format at no cost, and the AI Automation Society pairs n8n and Claude Code templates with a busy community.
-The trade-off is the ongoing fee, and some communities funnel toward expensive upsells.
+Free options make this low-risk to test.
+The AI Automation Agency Hub (around 320k members) lets you learn the AI automation agency model at no cost, and the AI Automation Society (around 384k members on its free tier) pairs n8n and Claude Code templates with a busy community.
+The trade-off is the ongoing fee, and some communities funnel toward expensive upsells, so judge the free tier on its own before you ever reach for a card.

 What Udemy is good at